A Guide to IR35

 After 3 months of working with Worksome on payroll, we are legally obliged to auto-enrol you into a company pension plan.
-Our chosen pension provider is the government backed NEST.
-Should you choose to, you can opt out of NEST and the process to do so will be in their enrolment letters they will send you upon enrolment.
+Our chosen pension provider is the government-backed NEST.
+Should you choose to, you can opt-out of NEST and the process to do so will be in the enrolment letters they will send you upon enrolment.

 Can I contribute to my own personal pension through Worksome?

 It will not be possible for us to contribute to your private pension as it would be impossible to manage multiple pension funds.
 But if you choose to, you will be able to opt-out of NEST, which will be detailed in the letters you will receive from them upon enrolment (after 3 months of being on payroll through Worksome).

 How does Holiday Pay work when on payroll with Worksome?